 “Form continually defines the purpose of emergence.Without form, the nature of emergent change is to continually strive to emerge such form and purpose.

 These attributes are universal in the inherent nature of emergent change.”
 (Patrick A. Trottier)

 1 Existence precedes essence, which means that the most important consideration for individuals is that they are independently acting and responsible, conscious beings (“existence”) rather than what labels, roles, stereotypes, definitions, or other preconceived categories the individual may be fitted into (artificial / pseudo-essence).
-Goes to the issues of ‘authenticity’ and ‘connectiveness’.
+(Contoured from the thoughts of Karl E. Weick)

 2 A person creates ‘meaning’ and becomes who she / he is through one’s interpretation of their experiences within their interactions and their reflections with the ‘self’ and their relationships and experiences with their environments.